Azure/azurehpc/experimental/gpu_optimizations/readme.md

 - Tested on ND96asr_v4 (A100) running Ubuntu-HPC 18.04

-## Set Max application GPU clock frequencies
+## Max application GPU clock frequencies
 Setting the application GPU memory and graphics clock frequences to their maximum values can improve GPU performance.
 The script max_gpu_app_clocks.sh can set the GPU's to their maximum application GPU clock frequencies or reset to the default application GPU clock frequencies (-r option).